kkredit/scramble-squares-solver/README.md

 cases, type signatures even helped me infer Haskell syntax.

 An interesting point about the Haskell solution is that I accidentally wound up with a breadth-first search.
-The algorithm is to map next possible states over the set of unplaced peices, filter on legal board positions, and recur.
+The algorithm is to map next possible states over the set of unplaced pieces, filter on legal board positions, and recur.
 I struggle to think of exactly how to implement a depth-first search in Haskell.
 Developing that algorithm would be a good exercise.